Kika Edgar

-Kika Edgar (born January 9) is a Mexican actress and singer.
+Kika Edgar (born January 9, 1985) is a Mexican actress and singer.

 Biography

 Sandra Erika Edgar Garza was born in Ciudad Madero, Tamaulipas, Mexico.
 Beginning her career primarily in theater and musicals, she has become well known in Mexico, starring in telenovelas such as Amor Real and Contra Viento y Marea.
 She began her singing career in 2006 after her appearance in the Mexican reality show Cantando por un Sueño.
-Since then, Kika has released five solo albums, and has been called La Nueva Gran Intérprete de México ("The New Great Performer of Mexico").
+Since then, Kika has released eight solo albums, and has been called La Nueva Gran Intérprete de México ("The New Great Performer of Mexico").

 Early career

 Edgar began her career by studying acting and singing at the Centro de Educación Artística de Televisa (CEA).
 She specialized in ballet dancing, as she aspired to become a professional artist.

+She gave birth to a child in May 2009; she did not indicate the identity of the father.